uTensor/utensor-helloworld/README.md

 #### Representative Dataset Generator
 Offline-quantization is a powerful way to reduce the memory requirement while running models on MCUs.
 It works by mapping 32-bit floating-point number to 8-bit fix-point representation, thus reducing the memory footprint by about 4x.

  Quantization is often applied in a per-tensor-dimension basis, and it requires us to know the range of the dimension.
+A typical evaluation of a neural network layer consist of model parameters, iputs, and activations.
 Estimating the ranges of model parameters is straight forward because they are typically constants.

 The activation range, on the other hand, varies with the input values.
 For offline-quantization to work, we have to provide some samples of input data to the quantization routine so that it can estimate the activation ranges.
 The values of these activation ranges are then embedded into the generated code.
 The kernels accept these values and quantize the activation at the runtime.

-The Python generator below provides input samples to the quantization routine.
+The Python generator below provides random input samples to the quantization routine.

 ```python
 # representative data function